-A reading deficiency must be addressed by enrollment during the first semester and continuous enrollment is required until the required reading competency is achieved.
+A reading deficiency should be addressed by enrollment during the first semester and continuous enrollment is needed until the required reading competency is achieved.
 Enrollment in further non-developmental course work will be allowed in succeeding semesters if a student has demonstrated continuous and satisfactory progress in basic skills within his/her first two semesters of enrollment in an approved program of study.

-Academic Advising
+Declaring a Major and Academic Advising